lundqvistr/manual_medfak_research_data/manual.md

 ##### Variable attributes
 In SPSS, variables have _attributes_ such as `type` (numeric, string, date,...), `missing`, `measure` (nominal, ordinal, scale) and some other aspects of the variables at hand.
 The `measure` attribute is particularly important since calculations or representations of your variables are in many routines determined by this attribute: in Custom Tables, for a scale variable the default is to calculate a mean, whereas the default for a nominal variable is a count.
 As a general rule, it is recommended that attributes are set for your variables of interest.
 However, in those routines where the measure attribute is important, you can make temporary change the measure level.

 You can also define your own attributes, which could be a way to store other types of metadata, units for measurements is one simple example.
 In the menu system, the place to define such attributes is `Data/Define Variable Properties`.
+These attributes can also be included in the codebook.

 ##### Missing values
 Some sources recommend that missing vallues in numeric variables should not be coded with numeric values, but rather by other means.
 This does however _not_ work in SPSS.
 A numeric variable can only contain numeric values, any attempt to use both numbers and string data in the same variable results in it being defined as a string variable.